In this post, I will share my best practices for getting a handle on your SPF record.

 Lastly

-For the future of your SPF record, add IP addresses using the separate include, and carefully decide whether a SaaS application should be sent through a subdomain or a static address instead of any address from your primary domain.
+For the future of your SPF record, add IP addresses using the separate include, and carefully decide whether a SaaS application should be sent through a subdomain or a fixed sender address instead of any address from your primary domain.
 In addition, make it a habit to monitor your SPF record frequently and document each sender you list.